How to Insure Classic and Collector Cars

 • Frequently asked questions

-This type of coverage exists to protect your classic or collector car from possible risks that threaten it.
-Large insurance carriers have partnered with classic car insurers to offer protection.
+This type of coverage exists to protect your vintage automobile from possible risks that threaten it.
+Large insurance companies have partnered with classic car insurers to offer protection.
 You can only buy this coverage if you own an eligible classic/collector vehicle.

-Insurance companies typically mention the terms collector and classic as if they’re the same thing.
-While they’re both similar, classic refers to one of the many types in the collector category.
-There are a few different types of collector vehicles that fall under classic insurance.
+Insurers typically mention the terms collector and classic as if they’re the same thing.
+While they’re both similar, the former refers to one of the many types in the latter’s category.
+There are a few different types of rare vehicles that fall under this form of auto insurance.
 The most common types include:

 • Antique and classic cars.
 These are normally 25 years or older